TECHOUS/Treasure-js/README.md

 * You can also [CONRIBUTE](CONTRIBUTING.md) to our repository it would really be helpful.

-* You will download zip [here](https://github.com/TechOUs/Treasure-js/archive/master.zip) or clone using
+* You can download zip according to our releases [here](https://github.com/TechOUs/Treasure-js/releases) or clone using

 ```bash
 git clone https://github.com/TechOUs/Treasure-js.git
 ```

+* You can also contribute to our repository [here](CONTRIBUTING.md)

 ## JAVASCRIPT